top of page

 Similar to DC pensions, personal pensions are often self-directed, giving you control over your investments.
 Withdrawals from personal pensions are also subject to income tax, making it essential to plan withdrawals carefully to avoid unnecessary tax bills.

-Tax Relief on Pension Contributions: An Overview
+Tax Relief on Pension Contributions for UK Non-Residents

-Strategies for Mitigating Income Tax in Retirement
+Strategies for Mitigating Income Tax from a UK Pension in Retirement

 1. Taking a Tax-Free Pension Commencement Lump Sum (PCLS)